-Cindy writes: Ben, can you do this [download an archive of your data] for Pinterest?
+Cindy writes: Ben, can you do this – download an archive of your Pinterest boards?
 I am terrified that all the hard work I have done on [my boards] will float off one day into cyberspace.

-That said, there is a handy tool that makes archiving your Pinterest boards a snap—and believe it or not, it’s (probably) sitting quietly in your favorite web browser.
+That said, there is a handy tool that makes downloading an archive of your Pinterest boards a snap—and believe it or not, it’s (probably) sitting quietly in your favorite web browser.

 What you’ll be doing, basically, is creating a “web archive” of your Pinterest board.